Study of LP-184 in Patients With Advanced Solid Tumors

 Patient Exclusion Criteria:

-2. History of retinopathy and/or macular degeneration.
+2. Any history of retinopathy and/or macular degeneration (without specifications or grades).

 3. Has received radiation within 4 weeks of Cycle 1 Day 1.
+Unless the tumor at the site of treatment continues to increase in size after the patient has completed radiotherapy treatment.

-7. Have clinically significant cardiac disease as determined at screening.
+7. Have clinically significant cardiac disease including:

 9. Have had major surgery (requiring general anesthesia) within ≤4 weeks of first dose of LP-184.